 If we reasonably feel unable to properly accommodate the particular needs of the person concerned, we reserve the right to decline the booking or, if full details are not given at the time of booking, cancel when we become aware of these details.

-No unaccompanied minors (those under 18 years of age) will be accepted on any of our holidays.
+Unaccompanied minors (those under 18 years of age) will not be accepted on any of our holidays or activities we operate.

 19. Special requests